In my last post I addressed the key facts about geoengineering. Here I examine the arguments for and against this contentious approach.

 7. THE PROBLEM IS NOT TECHNICAL, IT’S SOCIAL

 This argument is sometimes stated in an alternative form: we don’t have to fix nature, we have to fix ourselves.
 I confess that I held this view for many years, so I understand its powerful appeal.
 It is nevertheless an error.
 Both the IPCC and the National Academy of Sciences have pointed out that reducing GHG emissions to zero would still leave humankind with decades or centuries of warming and sea-level rise.
 Even the most radical economic restructuring and changes in personal behavior would not prevent these disasters.
 The problem is in fact both technical and social: technical measures are required to repair the damage we’ve already done to nature, and social measures are required to minimize our present and future damage.

 8. THERE IS NO INTERNATIONAL GOVERNANCE

 To summarize, geoengineering is the only means available to humankind for restoring the Earth’s energy balance and thus averting a global warming catastrophe.
-Emissions mitigation can provide valuable support, but basic scientific logic tells us that by itself it cannot accomplish this task.
+Emissions reductions can provide valuable support, but basic scientific logic tells us that by itself it cannot accomplish this task.
 This implies that there is no valid argument against geoengineering in principle.
 If we want to survive, it must be done, and done quickly.
-The role of the valid counter-arguments is to set the conditions for geoengineering: massively increase research, obtain some international agreement if possible, implement cautiously, watch for unintended consequences, protect the poor, and finally get serious about mitigation.
-This combination – aggressive mitigation and rapid geoengineering under appropriate conditions – is our only salvation.
+The role of the valid counter-arguments is to specify the conditions for geoengineering: massively increase research, obtain some international agreement if possible, implement cautiously, watch for unintended consequences, protect the poor, and finally get serious about emissions reductions.
+This combination – aggressive emissions reductions and rapid geoengineering under appropriate conditions – is our only salvation.
 And as Ronald Wright pointedly stated in his conclusion to A Short History of Progress, “Now is our last chance to get the future right.”